bdcoder2/rmp/README.md

 # Routemap pages (rmp) for .Net websites WITHOUT MVC or Razor

-Illustrates defining routemaps for creating website page handlers WITHOUT the need of MVC or Razor pages.
+Illustrates defining routemaps for website page handlers WITHOUT the need of MVC or Razor pages.

 ## The [routemap] Attribute